stephaniemartyna/architecture-decision-record/Data-Storage.md

 **Rationale**

 - **Ecosystem**
    - The features of PouchDB and CouchDB provide a more coherent, synergetic data storage solution.
-SQLite offers local database management but requires a seperate server side database to perform a sync.
-SQLite requires a custom solution in order to syncronize data effectivley without dataloss.
+SQLite offers local database management but requires a separate server side database to perform a sync.
+SQLite requires a custom solution in order to synchronize data effectivley without data loss.

 - **PouchDB Offline-Firt Design**:
    - One of PouchDB's primary aspects is its support for offline mode with data syncronization.
 The offline-first design ensures a smooth user experience during limited to no network connectivity, providing the user uninterupted access to product information and their order history.
-This feature eliminates the need to develop a seperate solution for a robust and consistent data syncronization process, which reduces development time.
+This feature eliminates the need to develop a separate solution for a robust and consistent data syncronization process, which reduces development time.

 - **PouchDB Cross-Platform Compatibility**:
    - PouchDB is compatible on iOS and Android platforms, which simplifies the development for hybrid apps.
 This allows us to deliver a consistent and reliable user experience.